O Brother, Where Art Thou?: Plot

-The next morning, the group sets out to retrieve the ring, which is at a cabin in the valley which Everett had earlier claimed was the location of his treasure.
-The police, having learned of the place from Pete, arrest the group.
-Dismissing their claims of having received pardons, Sheriff Cooley orders them hanged.
-As Everett prays to God, the valley is flooded (Note: The flood is the result of reservoir construction by the Tennessee Valley Authority.) and they are saved.
-Tommy finds the ring in a desk that floats by, and they return to town.
-However, when Everett presents the ring to Penny, it turns out it was her aunt's ring.
-She declares that she will not marry him with that ring, but only her wedding ring, which is still lost.
-As the film ends, the blind man on the handcar is seen once more.
+The next morning, the group arrives at Everett's cabin in the valley, which Everett had previously claimed was the location of the treasure.
+They are ambushed by Sheriff Cooley and his deputies, who have been lying in wait.
+Dismissing their claims that they had received pardons, Cooley orders their hanging.
+As Everett prays to God, the valley is flooded, (Note: The flood is the result of reservoir construction by the Tennessee Valley Authority.) killing the officers and saving the group, who survive by floating on top of their own coffins.
+Tommy finds a ring in the flotsam and they return to town, but when Everett presents the ring to Penny, she claims it is not hers and firmly insists that she will not marry Everett without the original ring.
+As Everett belligerently pursues her, the blind handcar driver passes by on the railroad tracks.